The era of Yemeni domination of trade routes and much sought-after export products – such as frankincense, myrrh, and coffee – is long gone.

 Food security is low.
-More and more land is being set aside for qat cultivation; food production has thus decreased to a third of the total demand.
-Moreover, in the 1980s, Yemen’s economy shifted to a consumer market fuelled by remittances from expatriates in Saudi Arabia.
+More and more land is being set aside for qat cultivation; food production has decreased to a third of the total demand.
+Moreover, in the 1980s, Yemen’s economy shifted to a consumer market fuelled by expatriates’ remittances in Saudi Arabia.

-Many of the ancient, labour-intensive terraces that adorn the mountains were subsequently neglected, leading to erosion.
-Agriculture on a somewhat larger scale is practised only in flat Tihama and in the vicinity of Marib.
+Many of the ancient, labor-intensive terraces that adorn the mountains were subsequently neglected, leading to erosion.
+Agriculture on a somewhat larger scale is practiced only in flat Tihama and in the vicinity of Marib.

 The rebuilding of the dam in Marib has not led to a significant increase in food production, as a canal system has yet to be completed.

 Legend has it that coffee was first discovered in Ethiopia, but the global spread of coffee certainly began in Yemen.

 Traders marketed Yemen-grown coffee throughout the Middle East from the 10th century onwards.
 Coffee became very popular after it was introduced in Istanbul in the 16th century, and it spread from there to the West.

 In the 17th century, the Dutch East India Company attempted unsuccessfully to monopolize the trade by controlling Yemen’s southern port of Mocha.
 When that effort failed, they took seedlings to the Dutch East Indies, from where the rapidly increasing global coffee production spread.

 Yemen’s mountains still produce coffee of exceptional quality (Harasi, Bani Matar, Ismaili).
 Still, the country produces only about 200,000 60-kilogram bags of green coffee beans per year, compared to one million bags in Kenya and over four million in Ethiopia.